 In 1905, the vestibule tower on the front of the church and an addition on the back of the church for use as a Sunday School room was constructed.
 At the same time, a new slate roof was added, along with interior improvements including new pews, carpet, the memorial stained glass windows, a pipe organ, a mahogany pulpit and new pulpit furniture (settee and two chairs).

 In the early 1950s, the Clarke County Cemetery Association was formed to maintain the adjacent cemetery, a function it continued until it was absorbed into the Stone’s Chapel Memorial Association in 2011.
 The cemetery contains approximately 200 marked graves.
 The earliest gravestones date to the 1820s and include a number of Revolutionary War and Civil War veterans.

 Stone’s Chapel Presbyterian Church was closed in 2000.
 Ownership of the building was transferred to the Stone’s Chapel Memorial Association in 2012.
 The Memorial Association has been working to restore the building since then.
 A new roof was installed in the summer of 2013 and the interior plaster has been repaired and painted.
+In 2017, electrical service was restored, allowing for lights and heat.
 Other repairs are awaiting funding.

 https://stoneschapel.org/history/ Check out this website…..we will be attending the first worship service and homecoming at this very historic structure…which is next to our property (only separated from us by an old house and barn).
 It dates to the 1700’s – revolutionary war times.
 We’re thrilled that it is being restored!